Teacher collaboration supports mixed-attainment classes

 Because of the big curriculum changes that have been implemented at the school, it is impossible to compare the new cohort’s test results with data from previous years.
 Because the curriculum involves smaller steps and greater depth, with a slower pace and longer spent on each topic, the department have had to create different tests to reflect this.

-The following diagram shows how the marks from the end of year 7 tests spread out over the different classes.
+The following diagram shows how the marks from the end of Year 7 tests spread out over the different classes.
 The letters in the left hand column are the classes, the numbers in the right hand column are the median (%) marks.

-What teachers have noticed, is that students are more engaged, enjoying maths more, and making better progress.
+What teachers have noticed is that students are more engaged, enjoying maths more, and making better progress.
 Dan says:

-The kids that typically would have been in our support set, and by this stage hating maths and feeling bored and inadequate, just don’t feel like that now, because they are not in the support set.
-So one day they can be really good, and one day they can struggle and they are supported by the class.
+"The kids that typically would have been in our support set, and by this stage hating maths and feeling bored and inadequate, just don’t feel like that now, because they are not in the support set.
+So one day they can be really good, and one day they can struggle and they are supported by the class."

-The trouble is, a lot of the stuff we do, looks like really easy maths – for example commutative law and distributive law.
-The kids who’ve done well at primary school because they can carry out algorithms, often feel like they are learning nothing new because they are not necessarily embracing what they are supposed to be learning.
-So that’s been a bit of a struggle.
+"The trouble is, a lot of the stuff we do looks like really easy maths – for example commutative law and distributive law.
+The kids who’ve done well at primary school because they can carry out algorithms often feel like they are learning nothing new because they are not necessarily embracing what they are supposed to be learning.
+So that’s been a bit of a struggle."

 He gives this example: 25 + 132 + 75

-The kids are starting to get used to the idea – where there was a little bit of resistance from some kids, they are starting to understand that yes, it does get hard very quickly.
-I’ve been in cover lessons where kids have looked in GCSE books and realised that yes, with the depth, it’s beyond GCSE.
+"The kids are starting to get used to the idea – where there was a little bit of resistance from some kids, they are starting to understand that yes, it does get hard very quickly.
+I’ve been in cover lessons where kids have looked in GCSE books and realised that yes, with the depth, it’s beyond GCSE."

 The apparently easy questions have also caused problems with some parents, particularly those who wonder why their child is not in the top set.
 Better communication with parents has been effective in securing parental support:

-This year we took the step of explaining to all Y7 parents the concept of mastery at the Y7 parents information evening: the setting, the ideology and how all that works.
-At parents evening we had only around 3 parents who questioned what we are doing, so that was effective.
+"This year we took the step of explaining the concept of mastery to all Year 7 parents at the Year 7 parents information evening: the setting, the ideology and how all that works.
+At parents' evening we only had around three parents who questioned what we are doing, so that was effective."

 So where to next?

 Dan is unsure but not vague.
 He is clear that he is trying something out and listening carefully to what his teachers are saying.
 There is no grand plan – he anticipates consulting with the department and finding out what colleagues think will work and are prepared to try.
 He is also very aware of the need to reconcile ideology with reality.
-Teaching for mastery approaches are patchy in primary schools so St. Marylebone receives Y7 pupils who already have huge spread of attainment when they arrive.
+Teaching for mastery approaches are patchy in primary schools so St. Marylebone receives Year 7 pupils who already have a huge spread of attainment when they arrive.

-Last year was experimental so we retained a small support set.
+"Last year was experimental so we retained a small support set.
 This year we have tried to manage it without a support set – in an ideal world there would be no need for one.
-But we are beginning to accept that we may need to create one in Y7 now.
+But we are beginning to accept that we may need to create one in Year 7 now."

-I don’t know.
+"I don’t know.
 We will evaluate as this year (2016/17) goes on.
 I’d be very happy if we did, but I will ask the teachers how they feel, how the students are doing.
-It was very obvious that they wanted to take it into Y8.
+It was very obvious that they wanted to take it into Year 8.
 And from the data it seemed the best thing to do.
-Y9 may be more difficult, but let’s wait and see…
+Year 9 may be more difficult, but let’s wait and see…"

 If you’d like to offer your views, or experiences, on any aspect of teaching for mastery, please contribute to the discussion threads in the NCETM’s Maths Café Community.
 NB: To access and make posts in the Maths Café Community, you need to be registered with the NCETM and logged in.

-Read NCETM Director’s blogpost in which he suggests timetabling teachers to teach fewer year groups, a strategy that could enable the logistics of collaborative planning, and lighten teachers’ planning load.
+Read the NCETM Director’s blogpost in which he suggests timetabling teachers to teach fewer year groups, a strategy that could enable the logistics of collaborative planning, and lighten teachers’ planning load.